Real Muthaphuckkin G's: Music video

-The music video, written and directed by Eazy-E's longtime Ruthless video director Marty Thomas, was shot in Compton, California.
+The music video, written and directed by Eazy-E's longtime Ruthless video director Marty Thomas, was shot in Compton.
 It opens with aerial shots of Compton streets and scenes of lowriders, gangsters, and the metro Blue Line.
 There are numerous cameo appearances: Kokane, Rhythm D, Cold 187um, Dirty Red, Krazy Dee, Steffon, H.W.A., DJ Slip from Compton's Most Wanted, Young Hoggs, Blood of Abraham, K9 Compton, and Tony-A.

 Once Eazy-E, on camera, raps, "All of a sudden, Dr. Dre is the G thang / But on his old album covers, he was a she-thang," shown is a photo of Dre on a World Class Wreckin' Cru album cover, predating N.W.A, wearing a white, sequined jumpsuit and detectable makeup.
 Related cover photos appear several times during the video.
-On the other hand, nearly closing the video, in Eazy's hand, artificially blurred out, is perhaps a pistol while he alleges that if disobedient, Dre would get popped by Suge Knight's Smith & Wesson.
+Later in the video, Eazy is seen holding a pistol and alleges that Suge Knight would shoot Dre if Dre were to ever disobey him.

-Previously, in Dr. Dre's music video for "Fuck wit Dre Day," actor and comedian Anthony "A. J." Johnson parodies Eazy-E as "Sleazy-E." In the "Real Muthaphuckkin G's" video, A. J. reprises the Sleazy-E role.
+Previously, in Dr. Dre's music video for "Fuck wit Dre Day," actor and comedian Anthony "A. J." Johnson parodies Eazy-E as "Sleazy-E".
+In the "Real Muthaphuckkin' Gs" video, A. J. reprises the Sleazy-E role.
 As Eazy-E's music video opens, still jittering, Sleazy stands roadside, holding up the sign WILL RAP FOR FOOD.
-But Eazy's posse, including Dresta and Knocc Out, chase him through town, and finally pull him into van.
+But Eazy's posse, including Dresta and Knocc Out, chase him through town, and finally pull him into a van.
 As the video closes, Sleazy lies, apparently dead, at his original, roadside spot.
-The clean version's video closes instead with Sleazy, running again, falling flat at a Leaving Compton sign.
+The censored version's video closes instead with Sleazy, running again, falling flat at a Leaving Compton sign.

 Although paid in advance, Johnson failed to appear for his second of two days shooting.
 Eventually, he publicly confirmed the speculation that he had been threatened by Death Row or by its associates.
 Johnson explained that Suge Knight had summoned him to his office and threatened him with a gun, eliciting A. J.'s agreement to abandon the video shoot.
 Johnson informed Eazy of the threat, and recommended fellow comedian Arnez J to replace him in the video.

+Legacy

+“Real Muthaphuckkin Gs" remains a defining diss track in hip-hop history, frequently topping lists of the genre’s most ruthless and influential battle songs.
+While early rap disses mainly focused on attacking a rival’s skills, Eazy-E recognized that unapologetic rawness was the core of his appeal, using “Real Muthaphuckkin Gs” to ruthlessly expose his rivals past and shatter their image.
+The single became Eazy’s highest-charting solo hit, peaking at No. 42 on the Billboard Hot 100.
+Its impact transcended the era, influencing the no-holds-barred style of future diss tracks and cementing Eazy-E’s legacy as a fearless force in rap’s most heated rivalries.